CrowdHailer/typetanic/README.md

 ## Usage

 It is recommended NOT to require the whole of typetanic.
 It is unlikely all the types will be relevant.
-It is also recommended to subclass each type to a namespace appropriate to your domain.
+It is also recommended to subclass each type to a namespace appropriate to your domain*.
 This has several benefits.

 - Extensions can be made without monkey patching the library class.
 - The typetanic version can be swapped out with minimal knock on effect.
 - The subclass can have a more appropriate name.

+*This is why all types are in the Typetanic namespace, see this [post](http://insights.workshop14.io/2015/05/28/ruby-require-and-broad-modules.html) for more details*

 *email_address.rb*
 ```rb